 You will be required to join the Navy with a different job.
 After a few years in the Navy, you can get orders to BUD/S via the lateral transfer process (see official site) but realize this upfront before signing anything.
 Consider your first PST with the SEAL mentor a job interview and perhaps with one of the first SEALs you ever have met.
 Do you want to be in the failure group or the passing group?

-Once you get those scores that make you eligible for the rest of the Navy SEAL training pipeline, now you can start to focus more on getting THROUGH BUD/S. Build up and progress onto 4-mile timed runs, 1-2 mile swims with fins, still work on your high repetition calisthenics, but add some lifting for prepare the body for carrying boats, logs, and heavy back backs.
+Once you get those scores that make you eligible for the rest of the Navy SEAL training pipeline, now you can start to focus more on getting through BUD/S. Build up and progress to four-mile timed runs and one- to two-mile swims with fins.
+Still work on your high-repetition calisthenics, but add some lifting for prepare the body for carrying boats, logs and heavy backpacks.
 Consider some of these types of workouts: Sandbaby Murph, Rucking/Running Programs.

-If you have some time, or better yet, give yourself a year before speaking to recruiters.
-You can find that a periodized program will yield the results to becoming a well-rounded tactical athlete that can endure the process of boot camp, pre-training, selection, post selection training and the job itself.
-Eventually, you will be able to say CHECK to The Ten Signs That Prove You Are Ready to Serve.
+If you have some time, give yourself a year before speaking to recruiters.
+You can find that a periodized program will yield the results to becoming a well-rounded tactical athlete that can endure the process of boot camp, pre-training, selection, post-selection training and the job itself.
+Eventually, you will be able to check off The Ten Signs That Prove You Are Ready to Serve.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.